 Applying Interest to Share Accounts

-Members should send their books directly to The Membership Team after the 5th February direct to have their interest made up (postal address below).
-Interest is applied to accounts of £10.01 or greater.
+If you would like your share book updated then you will need to send it into the share ledge team to have your interest made up (postal address below).
+Interest is applied to accounts of £10 or greater.

 Any further questions?

-Should you have any questions with regards to your share account, please use one of the following methods to contact The Membership Team:
+Should you have any questions with regards to your share account, please use one of the following methods to contact The Share Ledger Team: